ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-1.md

 Once both configs have been updated, save the configuration and call it: "updated directories, so druid can write to them".

 7\.
 From the left hand sidebar, choose HDFS and start the service like you did with SAM earlier.
+"Turn off maintenance mode."

 ![start_hdfs_service](assets/images/setup/start_hdfs_service.png)

 8\.
-Start **Storm, Ambari Metrics, Kafka, Druid, Registry** and **Streaming Analytics Manager (SAM)** the same way you started HDFS.
+Start and turn off maintenance mode **Storm, Ambari Metrics, Kafka, Druid and Registry** the same way you started HDFS.

 ## Outline